Does Inheritance Tax apply on a person’s property?

 Inheritance Tax (IHT) applies to a client’s estate.
 The assets which form part of an estate include any property or business.
 Whether an individual’s property is applicable to a client’s property depends on who they leave the property to when they pass away, as well as the overall value of their estate.

 The Residence Nil-Rate Band (RNRB) is an extra property allowance that allows people to leave their homes to family, free from IHT.
-Under the rules, if your client is passing their home to a direct descendant, they can benefit from an additional £175,000 as of the 2020-21 tax year – up from £150,000 in 2019-20.
+Under the rules, if your client is passing their home to a direct descendant, they can benefit from an additional £175,000 as of the 2023-24 tax year.

 The RNRB allowance only applies if the client leaves their home to a direct descendant – either a child or grandchild.
 Nieces, nephews or friends, for example, do not qualify.